adoptium/temurin-build/RELEASING.md

 During the week before release we lock down the openjdk-build repository to only include "critical" fixes (i.e. those which will otherwise cause a build break or other problem which will prevent shipping the release builds.
-This stops lask minute changes going in which may destabilise things.
+This stops last minute changes going in which may destabilise things.

 If a change has to go in during this "lockdown" period it should be done by posting a comment saying "Requesting approval to merge during the lockdown